EDITOR’S NOTE: This article was verified by Lazar Ioana Alis, a writer and Romanian food expert based in Tecuci, Romania.

-Rasol is usually served on a plate with some stock and a side of horseradish, mujdei (Romanian spicy sauce), sour cream, and mămăligă.
+Rasol is usually served on a plate with some stock and a side of horseradish, mujdei (mixture of minced garlic, sunflower oil, water, and spices), sour cream, and mămăligă.

 Ciulama refers to a traditional Romanian and Moldovan dish made with meat and/or mushrooms served in a white roux sauce.
-It’s commonly made with chicken (ciulama de pui), turkey (ciulama de curcan), or veal (ciulama de vițel) and served with a side of mămăligă.
+It’s commonly made with chicken (ciulama de pui), turkey (ciulama de curcan), or veal (ciulama de vițel) and served with a side of mămăligă or mujdei.

 20. Drob de Miel

 If you’re fortunate enough to be in Romania over Easter, then you may get a chance to try drob de miel, a traditional dish made with lamb offal.
 It’s also known as “lamb haggis” and is the star of every Easter table in Romania.

 What’s great about drob de miel is that it’s made with the less glamorous but often more delicious parts of the lamb (at least in my opinion).
 The lamb’s liver, spleen, heart, lungs, and kidneys are boiled, minced, and then mixed with green onions, garlic, milk-soaked bread, parsley, dill, and raw eggs to form the dish’s filling.
 Traditionally, it’s made with lamb offal but it can be made with chicken liver as well.